SCALE Hardware Guide

 - Provide one or more 8 GB or larger boot devices.

 - Provide the TrueNAS VM with adequate RAM per its usual requirements.

 - Consider jumbo frame networking if all devices support it.

-- Understand that the guest tools in FreeBSD might lack features found in other guest operating systems.
+- Understand that the guest tools in FreeBSD might lack features other guest operating systems have.